collective/collective.developermanual/source/getstarted/paste.rst

     # run ../bin/templer command without arguments
     ../bin/zopeskel archetype yourcompany.productname

 Now it will ask you a series of question for the add-on properties.
+After this ``yourcompany.productname`` folder is created with prepopulated subfolders and files.

 .. note ::